API reference

 EnzymeCore.ModeType

-Abstract type for what differentiation mode will be used.
+Abstract type for which differentiation mode will be used.

 source